-Features of Percona XtraDB Cluster
+1.0.1 Features of Percona XtraDB Cluster

-Feature Details Synchronous Data is written to all nodes simultaneously, or not written at all in case of a failure replication even on a single node Multi-source replication Any node can trigger a data update.
-True parallel replication Multiple threads on replica performing replication on row level Automatic node You simply add a node and it automatically syncs. provisioning Data consistency No more unsynchronized nodes.
-PXC Strict Mode Avoids the use of experimental and unsupported features Configuration script for Percona XtraDB Cluster includes the proxysql-admin tool that automatically ProxySQL configures Percona XtraDB Cluster nodes using ProxySQL.
-Automatic configuration Percona XtraDB Cluster includes the pxc-encrypt-cluster-traffic of SSL encryption variable that enables automatic configuration of SSL encryption Optimized Performance Percona XtraDB Cluster performance is optimized to scale with a growing production workload
+Feature Details Synchronous replication Data is written to all nodes simultaneously, or not written at all in case of a failure even on a single node Multi-source replication Any node can trigger a data update.
+True parallel replication Multiple threads on replica performing replication on row level Automatic node provisioning You simply add a node and it automatically syncs.
+Data consistency No more unsynchronized nodes.
+PXC Strict Mode Avoids the use of tech preview features and unsupported features Configuration script for ProxySQL Percona XtraDB Cluster includes the proxysql-admin tool that automatically configures Percona XtraDB Cluster nodes using ProxySQL.
+Automatic configuration of SSL encryption Percona XtraDB Cluster includes the pxc-encrypt-cluster-traffic variable that enables automatic configuration of SSL encryption Optimized Performance Percona XtraDB Cluster performance is optimized to scale with a growing production workload

 Percona XtraDB Cluster 8.0 is fully compatible with MySQL Server Community Edition 8.0 and Percona Server for MySQL 8.0.
+The cluster has the following compatibilities: